canalplus/rx-player/doc/api/Miscellaneous/Deprecated_APIs.md

 You can replace this API by using the [parseBifThumbnails](../Tools/parseBifThumbnails.md) tool.

-### hideNativeSubtitle

-The `hideNativeSubtitle` option is deprecated and won't be replaced.

-This is because it was added at a time when our text track API was much less advanced.
-Some applications wanted to handle subtitles themselves and thus hid the true "native" subtitles to display them themselves in a better way.

-However, this API seems to not be used anymore.
-Please open an issue if you need it.

 ## RxPlayer constructor options

 The following RxPlayer constructor options are deprecated.